Real Estate (M.S.)

 The core requirements of the Master of Science in Real Estate (MSRE) are designed to ensure that every graduate has a grasp of the most important elements of real estate finance, investment, development, and management while the elective concentration allows each student to pursue a specific subject area.

-Student pursuing any of the advanced graduate certificate programs can apply their coursework for the certificate toward the elective or flex core requirements of the M.S. program.
+Students pursuing any of the advanced certificate programs may apply their coursework for the certificate toward the core, flex core, or elective requirements of the M.S. program.

 |REAL 5002||Real Estate Finance||3|

 |REAL 5010||Real Estate Structures and Capital Markets||3|

 |Choose two from the following:||6|